 “Very well done, you are closer to get what you had ask for, you have brought her to us and she will perform the offering pretty soon by herself.”

 That sounded like Xophur, the main demon within the backward trinity, always demanding and pushing things to be done.
-Seemed to me he was the real deal and the actual plotter between those three, somehow Agatha had a pact only with him as the others didn’t show up… that’s odd as I read, they’re known to work together.
+Seemed to me he was the real deal and the actual plotter between those three, somehow Agatha had a pact only with him as the others didn’t show up . . . that’s odd as I read, they’re known to work together.

 I definitely ran out of friends but also gaining enemies in a horrible pace.
 The flock and now Agatha is back, I wonder what she asked the trinity?

-To be honest the more I hear about this sacrifice I’m supposed to perform, the more I warm to the idea of getting this shit done once for all…
+To be honest the more I hear about this sacrifice I’m supposed to perform, the more I warm to the idea of getting this shit done once for all . . .

-Setting aside my bullshit and refocusing on what really matters, I waited for Agatha to finish her farewell to the trinity, she stood up and did something that really creeped me out, while staring at the altar her face started to reshape to a really disfigured being like trying to figure out who to personate this time… the only being I had witnessed that can do that has been Paimon while quarreling with Lilith.
+Setting aside my bullshit and refocusing on what really matters, I waited for Agatha to finish her farewell to the trinity, she stood up and did something that really creeped me out, while staring at the altar her face started to shapeshift to a really disfigured being like trying to figure out who to personate this time . . . the only being I had witnessed that can do that has been Paimon while quarreling with Lilith.

 So, what’s going on?
-I’m confused now…
+I’m confused now . . .

-Is it really Agatha or is a demon just as powerful as Paimon to reshape itself however it pleases?
+Is it really Agatha or is a demon just as powerful as Paimon to shapeshift itself however it pleases?

 Well, whoever it is isn’t on my side, I just saw it leave so this was my time to turn that house upside down and find that fucking head!